shapedthought/rvtools2vse/README.md

 You may find that the tool cannot find the "vInfo" or "vParition" tabs, to solve this open the file and rename the tabs and save the file.

-I do not know why this happends, but I assume that it has something to do with the underlying XML file not being updated with the tab name.
+I do not know why this happens, but I assume that it has something to do with the underlying XML file not being updated with the tab name.